dbqt/QTMarker/README.md

 ## Basic usage
 To draw, toggle on from the expressions menu the "Marker Toggle".
 Use the fist gesture on the left and and fingerpoint gesture with the right hand to draw.
-Use the fist gesture on both hands to delete.
+You can draw without the gestures by turning on the "Draw" toggle in the expression menu.
+You can clear by selecting the "Clear" button in the expression menu.
-You can use a simple color instead of rainbow by using the "Use simple color" toggle.
+You can use a simple color instead of rainbow by using the "Use simple color" toggle in the expression menu.
-You can select the simple color with the color wheel.
+You can select the simple color with the color wheel in the expression menu.

 # For advanced users